KingOfPossum/Discord_Listbot_V3.0/README.md

 - `!backlogAdd` `gameName`: This will add a game to your backlog
 - `!backlogRemove` `gameName`: This will remove a game from your backlog
 - `!recommend` `gameName` `user`: This will recommend a game to another user by adding it to their backlog
+- `!getRecommendation` : This will give you a random recommendation from your backlog
 - `!viewBacklog` : This will show you all games in your backlog.
 Can also show you backlogs of other users

 ## Setup